nxtrace/NTrace-core/README.md

 ## Credits

-[BGP.TOOLS](https://bgp.tools) provided some data support for this project and we would like to express our sincere gratitude.
+[BGP.TOOLS](https://bgp.tools) provided some data support for this project.
+And we would like to express our sincere gratitude.

 [Vincent Young](https://github.com/missuo) (i@yyt.moe)